+The 2020 Provincial Week was held from 26 to 30 October.
 The Provincial Week is one of the flagship oversight programmes of the NCOP for all spheres of the legislative sector, including provincial legislatures and municipalities, to reconnect with the local communities and identify service delivery challenges, seek solutions, as well as innovative ways to drive effective development for all communities.